sashokrist/nft/README.md

 ## About NFTTUBES

-NFTTUBES allow sharing NFT 'S from all over the world .
+NFTTUBES allow sharing NFT 'S from all over the world.
+The idea is that every user who owns nft tokens, no matter what market they are in and what they represent as content , could create a profile on NFT TUBES and share them with the world .
+Without fees without wallets and settings.
+Internet is full now with marketplaces for nft tokens .
+Here anyone can share to search to like or communicate with other nft users.
+If you want to buy nft token that you liked ,just click on link and go to buy it.

 How to run it?
 1. git clone git@github.com:sashokrist/nft.git